sncalvo/ComputerNetworkDump/README.md

-## A plcae where to dump ComputerNetworks material
+## A place where to dump ComputerNetworks material